ciren/cilib/docs/basics/step.md

 - How to can compare two `Entities` in a step.
 :::

-But what if I told you `Step` has a sibling?
+What if I told you `Step` has a sibling?
 *gasp*.
 In the next chapter we are going to look at `StepS` which represents a step with a state.
 -->